Gilandel/utils-assertor/README.md

 All assertions start with  `Assertor.that(object)` and following the type of the object, some methods are available.

+Assertions can also start with `Assertor.that(object, analysisMode)` to specify the analysis mode.
+Three mode are available, for example 'contains' method on map, will prefer, in:
+- STANDARD: to iterate/loop over the iterable to find an occurrence,
+- STREAM: to create a stream to find an occurrence,
+- PARALLEL: to create a parallel stream to find an occurrence.

+By default, 'STANDARD' mode is applied.
+These modes are also available on operator methods (and, or, xor, nand and nor).

 About structure, an assertion can be cut in three parts:
 - The definition of what we check: `Assertor.that(myObject))...`
 - The check: `...isNull().or().isInstance(Color.class)...`